Javan leopard: In captivity

 In 1997, 14 Javan leopards were kept in European zoos.
 The Javan leopard is not specifically managed in captive breeding programs in Europe and America.
 As of 2007, the Taman Safari Zoo in Bogor, Indonesia, kept 17 Javan leopards, seven males and 10 females, of which four were breeding pairs.
 The Indonesian zoos of Ragunan, Taman Safari, and Surabaya Zoo also keep Javan leopards.

 As of December 2011, two male and one female Javan leopard were kept in Tierpark Berlin, Germany; and one male and one female in Ragunan Zoo.

 In 2013, one male Javan leopard was transferred from Tierpark Berlin to the Prague Zoo.

 Javan leopards are also kept at the Cikananga Wildlife Rescue Center in a special enclosure until they can be released back into the wild.
-In May 2023, Javan Leopard Wayhu was released at Mount Halimun-Salak National Park under the coordination of MoeF (KKHSG), BBKSDA West Java, and Mount Halimun-Salak National Park.
-As a young male, Wahyu arrived at the Cikananga Wildlife Center in 2017, being a victim of animal-human conflict.
-Even though at the time of Wahyu's arrival he was in a very poor condition and required intensive medical care, he recovered well.
-In recent years, he has become a strong adult male, ready to return to his natural habitat to live freely in the wild.
-He benefited tremendously from the great care of the keepers of Cikananga, the Javan Leopard's dedicated rehabilitation enclosure, and was given an additional focus on rehabilitation in the process of release.
+In 2017, a young male Javan Leopard arrived at the Cikananga Wildlife Center, being a victim of animal-human conflict.
+This individual required intensive medical care and recovered well.
+In May 2023, it was released at Mount Halimun-Salak National Park under the coordination of MoeF (KKHSG), BBKSDA West Java, and Mount Halimun-Salak National Park.